tjsherlock/feeds/README.md

 feeds
 =====
-The feeds project can be found at https://www.drupal.org/project/feeds
+The original, canonical feeds project can be found at https://www.drupal.org/project/feeds

 Here you may find several changes that I made to the original project on Drupal.org.